-Now look at the odds offered on the match result market for the same game.
-Typical odds are 24/13 on a Bradford win, 7/4 on Millwall, and 9/4 on a draw.
+Now, let’s examine the odds provided for the match result market in the same Bradford versus Millwall game.
+The typical odds are 24/13 for a Bradford win, 7/4 for Millwall, and 9/4 for a draw.

-Typical odds offered on match result and both teams to score for the same Bradford versus Millwall game are 11/2 on a Bradford win, 11/2 on Millwall, and 39/10 on a draw.
+In contrast, the typical odds offered on the match result and both teams to score market for the same game are 11/2 for a Bradford win, 11/2 for Millwall, and 39/10 for a draw.

 Your profit or loss:

 Bradford loses Lose £1.00

 So, if you achieve your desired results, that is a Bradford win and both teams score, you win £3.00.
 As you get your stake back you walk away with £5.00.
 However, if Bradford wins yet both teams don’t score you walk away with £3.00, and if Bradford doesn’t win yet both teams score, you walk away with £2.00, in other words you break even.